techie-joe/core-dev/posts.md

 ---
 layout: dove
+use_footer: edit_link_only

-title: Pages
+title: Posts
-description: List of all pages on this site.
+description: List of all posts on this site.
-permalink: pages
+permalink: posts
 ---

 # {{ page.title }}

 {{ page.description }}

-{% include pages.md %}
+{% include posts.md %}

 ---
 {: style="margin-top:3rem" }